AGlover5/AGlover5.github.io/projects/autonomy.md

 - Output state history of each agent over a complete trajectory execution.

 ### CasADI for the Optimal Contol Problem (OCP)
+** Choice of IPOPT for the nonlinear programming function
+- IPOPT is a well suited option for the nonlinear, offline, and constrained system nature.
+- Investigation of other optimizers is necessary for future online MPC pplications.

 ### Model Predictive Control in Python (MPC)